elixir-lsp/vscode-elixir-ls/README.md

 ## Troubleshooting

-If you run into issues with the extension then try these debugging steps:
+If you run into issues with the extension, try these debugging steps:

-- Make sure you have hex and git installed
+- Make sure you have `hex` and `git` installed.
-- Make sure github.com and hex.pm are accessible.
-You may need to configure HTTPS proxy.
-If your setup uses TLS man-in-the-middle inspection you may need to set `HEX_UNSAFE_HTTPS=1`.
+- Make sure `github.com` and `hex.pm` are accessible.
+You may need to configure your HTTPS proxy.
+If your setup uses TLS man-in-the-middle inspection, you may need to set `HEX_UNSAFE_HTTPS=1`.
-- If ElixirLS fails to start you can try cleaning the `Mix.install` directory (location on your system can be obtained by calling `Path.join(Mix.Utils.mix_cache(), "installs")` from `iex` session)
+- If ElixirLS fails to start, you can try cleaning the `Mix.install` directory.
+(The location on your system can be obtained by calling `Path.join(Mix.Utils.mix_cache(), "installs")` from an `iex` session.)
 - Restart ElixirLS with a custom command `restart`
-- Run `mix clean` or `mix clean --deps` in ElixirLS with custom command `mixClean`
+- Run `mix clean` or `mix clean --deps` in ElixirLS with the custom command `mixClean`.
-- Restart your editor (which will restart ElixirLS)
+- Restart your editor (which will restart ElixirLS).
-- After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor
+- After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor.
   - NOTE: This will cause you to have to re-run the entire dialyzer build

-You may need to set `elixirLS.mixEnv`, `elixirLS.mixTarget` and `elixirLS.projectDir` if your project requires it.
-By default ElixirLS compiles code with `MIX_ENV=test`, `MIX_TARGET=host` and assumes that `mix.exs` is located in the workspace root directory.
+You may need to set `elixirLS.mixEnv`, `elixirLS.mixTarget`, and `elixirLS.projectDir` if your project requires it.
+By default, ElixirLS compiles code with `MIX_ENV=test`, `MIX_TARGET=host`, and assumes that `mix.exs` is located in the workspace root directory.

 If you get an error like the following immediately on startup: